-8.6.
-Validation of Design During Construction
+8.6 Validation of Design During Construction

-- 8.6.1.
-Provision shall be made in a Contract for sufficient monitoring of Tunnel Works during the Construction Stage to ensure that the design being implemented remains valid at all times.
+- 8.6.1 Provision shall be made in a Contract for sufficient monitoring of Tunnel Works during the Construction Stage to ensure that the design being implemented remains valid at all times.
 Such monitoring shall include the monitoring of the performances of the ground and groundwater, the Tunnel Works' structures and adjacent structures potentially affected by the Tunnel Works as appropriate to the method(s) of working adopted during the Construction Stage. - 8.6.2 Where the design is based on or includes any element of an 'observational' approach for its implementation during the Construction Stage, the Insured shall ensure that the Designer provides a sufficient number of suitably experienced and qualified and hence competent persons during the execution of the design for the Tunnel Works so that the works are implemented at the Construction Stage to the absolute satisfaction of the Designer.

-9. CONSTRUCTION STAGE
+9 CONSTRUCTION STAGE

-9.1.1.
-This section of the Code identifies the elements of current best practice that a Contractor is required to comply with as a minimum - in addition to any statutory requirements - prior to and during construction and should be read in conjunction with the remaining sections of the Code.
+9.1.1 This section of the Code identifies the elements of current best practice that a Contractor is required to comply with as a minimum - in addition to any statutory requirements - prior to and during construction and should be read in conjunction with the remaining sections of the Code.

-9.2.
-Pre-construction Activities
+9.2 Pre-construction Activities

-- 9.2.1.
-Following Contract Award, but prior to commencing on site, time shall be allowed in the programme for pre-construction activities including: - a) the preparation and submission of a Project Risk Management Plan incorporating a Construction Stage Project Risk Register; - b) the preparation and submission of Health and Safety, Quality, and Environmental Plans; - c) the preparation of a Management Plan; - the identification, design (as necessary under the Contract) and procurement of items which involve long lead items (such as tunnel boring machines, for example); - e) pre-construction Planning and Method Statements;
+- 9.2.1 Following Contract Award, but prior to commencing on site, time shall be allowed in the programme for preconstruction activities including: - a) the preparation and submission of a Project Risk Management Plan incorporating a

+Construction Stage Project Risk Register,

+- b) the preparation and submission of Health and Safety, Quality, and Environmental Plans; - c) the preparation of a Management Plan;